openshift/openshift-origin-design/designs/administrator/future-openshift/operatorhub-tile-design/index.md

 ![Tile Design](img/New_Labels.jpg)

-## An Example of the new design in context
+## An example of the new design in context

 ![Default View](img/OperatorHub-1.jpg)
 - In this partiuclar view, no filters have been applied.